The 6 Latest HR Trends to Focus on in 2026

 "We're still in the early days of understanding AI's full impact," said Jason Delserro, division vice president of human resources, ADP.
 "Expecting immediate, massive productivity gains risks creating unrealistic pressures on both the technology and, more importantly, your people."

-Building the future of work
+Leveraging the latest HR trends to build the future of work

 Learn more about the challenges and priorities shaping the future of work and HR.
 Visit the HR Trends Resource Center.